Trazodone Side Effects: Long Term And Rare Adverse Reactions

 Trazodone Male Side Effects

-In males, it can cause a long-lasting erection which over time can injure tissue.
+In males, Trazodone side effects sexually can include a long-lasting erection which over time can injure tissue..
 It can lead to erectile dysfunction with overdose and abuse.
 It can also cause priapism in males, which means prolonged erection or erection in response to even minor stimuli.
 Furthermore, it increases all the four dimensions of sexual drive in men.
 These include desire, erection, orgasm, and overall sexual satisfaction.
 While the use of drugs as empirical therapy for erectile dysfunction is being studied, prolonged use has the potential risk of tissue damage.

 What Causes Trazodone Side Effect Emergence